 Then there’s the Giraffe Centre, set in 120 acres of primeval forest.
 The Centre raises, and then releases, endangered Rothschild giraffes into the wild.
 Children and adults alike thrill to the treat of feeding these gentle giants by hand, facing them eye-to-eye from an elevated viewing platform.

-And of course, we have the opportunity to visit the Micato-AmericaShare Community Centre in the Mukuru slum of Nairobi, where the smiles on the residents’ faces belie the poverty one sees.
+And of course, we have the opportunity to visit the Micato-AmericaShare Community Centre in the Mukuru shantytown of Nairobi, where the smiles on the residents’ faces belie the poverty one sees.
 Witness the good works done here, from the Community Centre library to the basketball court to the fresh water borehole, and perhaps even have a chance to speak with some of the children whose educations are sponsored through Micato-AmericaShare—because of Micato travellers and friends, their lives have changed.